linode/docs/docs/security/securing-your-server.md

 keywords: 'security,secure,firewall,ssh,add user,quick start'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
 alias: ['securing-your-server/']
-modified: 'Friday, December 11th, 2015'
+modified: 'Thursday, February 25th, 2016'
 modified_by:
   name: Linode
 published: 'Friday, February 17th, 2012'
 title: Securing Your Server
 ---

-In the [Getting Started](/docs/getting-started) guide, you learned how to deploy a Linux distribution, boot your Linode and perform some basic administrative tasks.
-Now it's time to harden your Linode to protect it from unauthorized access.
+In the [Getting Started](/docs/getting-started) guide, you learned how to deploy a Linux distribution, boot your Linode and perform basic administrative tasks.
+Now it's time to harden your Linode against unauthorized access.

 ## Update Your System--Frequently

 Keeping your software up to date is the single biggest security precaution you can take for any operating system--be it desktop, mobile or server.
-Software updates frequently contain patches ranging from critical vulnerabilities to minor bug fixes, and many software vulnerabilities are actually patched by the time they become public.
+Software updates range from critical vulnerability patches to minor bug fixes, and many software vulnerabilities are actually patched by the time they become public.

 ### Automatic Security Updates

 There are opposing arguments for and against automatic updates on servers.
 Nonetheless, CentOS, Debian, Fedora and Ubuntu can be automatically updated to various extents.
-[Fedora's Wiki](https://fedoraproject.org/wiki/AutoUpdates#Why_use_Automatic_updates.3F) has a good breakdown of the pros and cons, but if you limit updates to those for security issues, the risk of using automatic updates will be minimal.
+[Fedora's Wiki](https://fedoraproject.org/wiki/AutoUpdates#Why_use_Automatic_updates.3F) has a good breakdown of the pros and cons, but the risk of automatic updates will be minimal if you limit them to security updates.

 The practicality of automatic updates must be something which you judge for yourself because it comes down to what *you* do with your Linode.
 Bear in mind that automatic updates apply only to packages sourced from repositories, not self-compiled applications.
 You may find it worthwhile to have a test environment which replicates your production server.
 Updates can be applied there and reviewed for issues before being applied to the live environment.